Liberty University sues ex-president Jerry Falwell Jr. for concealing affair

 Liberty said Falwell improperly mixed his university duties with his personal life despite knowing that "infidelity, immodesty, and acceptance of a loose lifestyle would stand in stark contrast to the conduct expected of leaders at Liberty."

-Falwell did not immediately respond to a text and a voice message on Friday seeking comment.
+In a statement, Falwell called the lawsuit "an attempt to defame me and discredit my record," and said he had "always abided by the requirements that applied to everyone on the University staff.

-Lawyers who have represented Falwell in recent litigation could not immediately be reached or did not immediately respond to requests for comment.
+"This lawsuit is full of lies and half truths, and I assure you that I will defend myself against it with conviction," he added.

-Falwell resigned from Liberty last August, one day after the pool attendant, Giancarlo Granda, told Reuters here that he had a multi-year sexual relationship with the Falwells.
+Falwell resigned from Liberty last August, one day after the pool attendant, Giancarlo Granda, told Reuters that he had a multi-year sexual relationship with the Falwells.
+Falwell said the affair was only with his wife.

 Granda had met the Falwells in Miami in 2012, five years after Falwell became Liberty's president.
 Falwell had succeeded his late father Jerry Falwell Sr, the prominent televangelist and Liberty's founder.